iriscanavan/CS110/lab02/README.md

 In the shoppingcart.py, it was difficult to figure out how to calculate and correctly print the number of fives, ones, quarters, dimes, nickels, and pennies to give back to the customer as change.

-## Resources

-I looked over the slides and examples from class as well used online resources.